icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/cuda-workstation.md

 # Note

 **In the following instructions, we assume that the installed OS is a Debian GNU/Linux Wheezy.
-If you are usign a different distribution os release, please modify the instructionsaccordingly.**
+If you are using a different distribution os release, please modify the instructions accordingly.**

 # Installation steps

-## Install cuda toolkit
+## Install CUDA toolkit

 ### From Distribution repository (Debian / Ubuntu, quite old versions)

-- DEBIAN : from debian **non-free** repository, install the following packages
+- DEBIAN : from Debian **non-free** repository, install the following packages

 `nvidia-cuda-toolkit nvidia-cuda-dev`